ninanina19/ninanina19/README.md

 ## Hi there 👋
+I’m entry-level data analytics professional.
+Currently, interested in field of data engineering, administration and management.

 <!--
 **ninanina19/ninanina19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.